Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

-In this section, we explain a simpler and deterministic, but slower version of the core subroutine named \FnName{CoreSlow} that takes $O(D \cdot c)$ rounds.
-This is improved in the next section where we present a $O(D\log n + c)$-round version of the same subroutine.
+In this section, we explain a simple and deterministic, but slower version of the core subroutine named \FnName{CoreSlow} that terminates in $O(D \cdot c)$ CONGEST rounds.
+We improve its round complexity to $O(D\log n + c)$ in the following section.

-On a high level, the subroutine takes each part $P_i$ and tries to assign all the $T$-ancestors of nodes in $P_i$ to its shortcut subgraph.
-This may, however, lead to large congestions on some edges.
-We mitigate that issue by declaring an edge \textbf{unusable} if more than $2c$ parts try to use it.
-This ensures the congestion is $2c$.
-The process provably leads to a constant fraction parts having both small congestion and small block parameter.
+On a high level, the subroutine takes each part $P_i$ and tries to assign the $T$-ancestors of nodes in $P_i$ to its shortcut edges $H'_i$.
+However, this might lead to a large congestion on some edges.
+We address this issue by declaring an edge \textbf{unusable} if more than $2c$ different parts try to use it.
+This ensures the congestion is at most $2c$.
+We show the process provably leads to a constant fraction parts having small congestion and a small block parameter.

-\textbf{Preliminaries:} As standard, assume we fixed a spanning tree $T$ of depth $D$ such that $G$ has a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
-During the execution of the algorithm some of the edges will be marked as \textbf{unusable}.
-Furthermore, we say that an tree edge $e \in E_T$ \textbf{can see} a node $v \in V$ if $v$ is in the subtree of $e$ and no edge on the unique simple path between the lower endpoint of $e$ and $v$ is unusable.
-Analogously, an edge can see a part ID $i$ if it can see any node in $P_i$.
+\textbf{Preliminaries:} As standard, assume we fix a spanning tree $T = (V, E_T)$ of depth $O(D)$ such that $G$ has a $T$-restricted shortcut with congestion $c$ and block parameter $b$.
+During the execution of the algorithm, some of the edges will be marked as \textbf{unusable}.
+Furthermore, we say that a tree edge $e \in E_T$ \textbf{can see} a node $v \in V$ if $v$ is in the subtree of $e$ and no edge on the unique path between the lower endpoint of $e$ and $v$ is unusable.
+Analogously, an edge can see a part $P_i$ if it can see any node in $P_i$.

 \textbf{Outline of the \FnName{CoreSlow} subroutine:} Initially, no edge is unusable.
-Process the (tree) edges of $T$ in order of decreasing depth (bottom to top).
-An edge $e$ is assigned to all the parts $P_i$ such that $e$ can see some node $v \in P_i$, but only if it would be assigned to at most $2c$ such parts.
-If this is not the case (more than $2c$ shortcut subgraphs would contain $e$), we mark this edge $e$ as \textbf{unusable} and proceed without assigning any part to it.
+We process the (tree) edges of $T$ in order of decreasing depth (bottom to top).
+An edge $e$ is assigned to all parts $P_i$ that $e$ can see.
+If an edge is assigned to more than $2c$ different parts, we mark this edge $e$ as \textbf{unusable} disallow $e$ from being used at all by any part.